Where I live now: Dubai

 My immediate family: A lovely husband who works all the hours God sends, grills the best steak in town (wherever we live), brings flowers for no reason on occasion, whom I would follow anywhere till the ends of the earth;

 Two extraordinary daughters, both talented and smart.
-The elder one just graduated from Rhode Island School of Design last June and her little sister is two years behind her.
+The elder one graduated from Rhode Island School of Design in 2013 and her little sister will graduate from RISD this May.
 They are beautiful, compassionate, passionate girls and I could not be more proud.

 And last but not least, one silly Boxer named Beso.
 Because Boxers need B names.